bmphx2/CTFs/ret2systems/battle_quest/README.md

+This challenge was given by [ret2.systems](https://wargames.ret2.systems/level/battle_quest).
+You would use their own system to analyze/debug and exploit, pretty awesome.

 The challenge is based on a RPG game where we have five heroes: Bard, Wizard, Rogue, Druid and a Dragon.

 Each hero has four actions in a turn: